lucasmbarros/Employee-Tracker/README.md

 ## Description

-An application called Note Taker that can be used to write and save notes.
+A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL

 ## Table of Contents